Transfield Holdings: Investments

+Sabemo

+Sabemo was a subsidiary of Transfield Holdings that built Edgewater and Joondalup railway stations in Perth.

 Patronage of the Arts

 During its first fifty years of operations Transfield's contribution to the arts has enriched and changed for good Australia's cultural landscape.

 It has always been Franco Belgiorno-Nettis' cherished belief that inventiveness in new art is encouraging innovation in business and industry.
 He often stated that "artists and engineers have a lot in common: they both have an idea and make it concrete".
 Franco also, as he put it, "felt I could be an unofficial ambassador, use Transfield to build a link between Italian and Australian culture".

 The Transfield Art Prize

 In 1961 the company launched the Transfield Art Prize, at that time the richest in Australia, at £1,000.
 The Prize made a significant contribution in developing the wealth of talent among Australian artists, launched some of them to international notoriety, such as Fred Williams, the 1964 winner, and gave Transfield the opportunity to establish close links with the Australian political, financial and business world.

 The Prize was discontinued in 1971, when Transfield realised that something else could be done in a more meaningful way.